Evizzo/Academy-AI-Assistant/README.md

 Academy Assistant delivers:

- •	Structured Q&A for exam schedules and academic deadlines
+ •	Structured Q&A for exam schedules, academic deadlines and information about exams

- •	Informational responses about programs, procedures, and services
+ •	Informational responses about general information about the institution

  •	Multilingual support with formal tone and Serbian Latin (Ekavian) script